mariovisic/declarative_cucumber/slides/usage/usage.md

 <!SLIDE usage-title>
-# The 3 stages of development
+# The 3 stages I went through

 * Using web steps (Imperative)
 * Using web steps as well as defining your own steps (Imperative)